 You don’t have to wait to see a for sale sign go up to find investment property (or any property, for that matter).
 There are potential off-market real estate options available—if you just know how to find them.
 Whether you invest in real estate with your personal funds, with your self-directed IRA, or if you’re simply looking for your dream home, you can locate off-market real estate opportunities in a few different ways.

 Off-market real estate deals are appealing to savvy individuals who realize the potential of these transactions.
-You can often score deals that you won’t find in properties listed on the market.
-You can cut through some of the conventional buy-and-sell red tape and enjoy an easier process with all parties involved.
+Often, you score deals that you won’t find in properties listed on the market.
+And you can cut through some of the conventional buy-and-sell red tape to enjoy an easier process for all parties.
 You can even negotiate a more flexible purchase timeline.

-If you use the strategies below, you can buy property ahead of your competition (with a greater chance your offer is accepted), and potentially bypass the costs of dealing with multiple real estate agents.
+The strategies below can help you buy property ahead of your competition (with a greater chance your offer is accepted).
+And you potentially bypass the costs of dealing with multiple real estate agents.

 5 Ways to Identify Off-Market Real Estate Investments

 1. Explore online sites for off-market real estate

 You’ve probably seen homes offered on sites like Facebook and Craigslist.
 But there are also websites for off-market real estate.
 You’ll find sites for both commercial and residential property, and most feature filters so you can dial in specific locations and types of homes and/or buildings.
 It may take a bit of time to plow through all of the listings on different sites, but it’s fun looking and you may find exactly what you’re looking for.

 And in this case, it’s legal!
 Real estate agents, wholesalers, builders, and contractors can help you find off-market real estate.